tsaridas/stremio-docker/README.md

 ## Thoughts

 You don't need to have both Stremio Server and Web Player running.
 One could use the Stremio web player ([https://app.strem.io/#/](https://app.strem.io/#/)).
 Stremio's web player should also work for options 2 and 3 above because the web player requires that the server's URL is in HTTPS.

 You can also use the native clients for options 2-3 since they use https but those clients also run a server so there is no point doing this.

+Another option is to use an External Media player like VLC or any other supported by stremio to avoid transcoding on the docker container.
+This would help if you don't have GPU transcoding or some other good CPU.

 ## Requirements